jnozzi/cocoadev.com/SiteContent/General/DocumentBasedCoreDataWithDatabase.markdown

 Hi all!
-Im writing a small app just to learn [[CoreData]] and I've run into some trouble
+Im writing a small app just to learn General/CoreData and I've run into some trouble

-See Im trying to do a Document-based [[CoreData]] app, but I want to have a "database" with objects that the documents use.
+See Im trying to do a Document-based General/CoreData app, but I want to have a "database" with objects that the documents use.
-So when I load up my program I want to load this database (i.e ~/Library/Application Support/[[MyApp]]/...) and then when I load the document-file
+So when I load up my program I want to load this database (i.e ~/Library/Application Support/General/MyApp/...) and then when I load the document-file
 I want it to go through the document-items and update them from the database...
 I believe this can be done with fetchRequests but since Im a newbie at coredata someone could maybe push me in the right direction?

 Ok, so to be clear:
-How can I have a document-based-[[CoreData]] object that uses items from my other [[CoreData]]-database?
+How can I have a document-based-General/CoreData object that uses items from my other General/CoreData-database?
 I want to be able to update the database and automatically all my documents created in the app uses the new items in db! (when the document is loaded)